 What Is A Condo?

-A condominium, (also known as a condo), is defined as a private residential unit in a building or community or complex (condo building) rented to potential tenants.
+A condominium, (also known as a condo), is defined as a residential private unit in a community/building/complex (condo building) rented to potential tenants.
 Each condo unit is owned by different, unique owners, effectively the landlord of the said condo unit.
 The entire authority of making decisions around the condo unit, right from what could be the rent to who should be the dweller is on the owner of the condo unit.

 What Is An Apartment?